space-code/dangerfile/README.md

 ## Description
 The `dangerfile` is used for checking PRs in `space-code` projects.
 More info can be found here: http://danger.systems.

 Checks for certain rules and warns if needed.
-Some rules can be disabled by using // danger:disable rule_name.
+Some rules can be disabled by using `// danger:disable rule_name`.

 ## Author
 Nikita Vasilev, nv3212@gmail.com